Central limit theorems for $U$-statistics of Poisson point processes: Central limit theorems for -statistics

-\end{proposition} As a consequence of Proposition 3.1 in \cite{Surgailis1984}, equation (\ref{eqn:ProdSimple}) is also true for $f_l\in L_s^2(X^k)$ satisfying
+\end{proposition} As a consequence of Proposition 3.1 in \cite{Surgailis1984}, equation (\ref{eqn:ProdSimple}) is also true for $f_l\in L_s^2(X^k)$, $l=1,\ldots,m$, satisfying

-for arbitrary partitions $\pi$ including even those which have subsets of size one.
-For some classes of functions $f_l$ it is obvious that (\ref{eqn:ConditionProduct}) holds, for example if the $f_l$ are bounded and have a support of finite measure.
-But in general it is difficult to verify condition (\ref{eqn:ConditionProduct}).
+for all partitions $\pi$ of the set of variables such that all variables of a function are in different blocks.
+For some classes of functions $f_l$ it is obvious that (\ref{eqn:ConditionProduct}) holds, for example, if the $f_l$ are bounded and have a support of finite measure.
+But in general it is difficult to verify condition (\ref {eqn:ConditionProduct}).

-In order to avoid this problem, we approximate a general U-statistic by a sequence of U-statistics, whose kernels are simple functions, and apply Proposition \ref{prop:ProductFormula}.
-Afterwards, we extend our results to the original U-statistic.
-From now on, we assume that $F$ is an absolutely convergent U-statistic.
+In order to avoid this problem, we approximate a general $U$-statistic by a sequence of $U$-statistics, whose kernels are simple functions, and apply Proposition~\ref{prop:ProductFormula}.
+Afterward, we extend our results to the original $U$-statistic.
+From now on, we assume that $F$ is an absolutely convergent $U$-statistic.